shashank4628/Credit_Card_Fraud_Detection/README.md

 - [Results](#results)

 ## Dataset
-The dataset for this project is `creditcard.csv`, which includes 284,807 transactions across 30 feature columns, such as transaction time, amount, and a `Class` column indicating whether a transaction is fraudulent (1) or legitimate (0).
+The dataset used for this project is creditcard.csv, which contains 284,807 transactions with 30 feature columns including the transaction Time and Amount, and the Class column indicating whether a transaction is fraudulent (1) or legitimate (0).

 ## Dependencies
 - Python 3.x